 1: What Matters To You

 This is at the heart.
 Conversations, not consultations.
-We start every contact with every patient focused on knowing what matters most – an honest and safe space to match their personal experience, hopes, aspirations and obstacles, with the knowledge and skills a professional might provide.
+Every contact with every patient is started focused on knowing what matters most – an honest and safe space to match their personal experience, hopes, aspirations and obstacles, with the knowledge and skills a professional might provide.
 It sounds simple, and it many ways it is.
 It takes a commitment to putting your needs as a clinician, an administrator, a busy health professional second place, making sure value to the patient is the offer on the table.

 2: True collaboration